Possible Causes and Solutions for Keyboard and Mouse Not Working Issue

-Did you experience USB keyboard&mouse Not working after Windows Update?
-The mouse pointer doesn’t respond to your gesture, stops working after a certain period of use or keyboard&mouse didn’t detect by Microsoft Windows.
-A number of users report this issue Mouse stopped working after install latest windows update or Upgrade to Windows 10 aka 1809.
+Did you experience USB keyboard and mouse not working after Windows Update?
+The mouse pointer doesn’t respond to your gesture, stops working after a certain period of use or the keyboard and mouse didn’t detect by Microsoft Windows.
+A number of users report this issue Mouse stopped working after installing the latest Windows update or Upgrade to Windows 10.

-USB keyboard & mouse not working after W10 upgrade
+USB keyboard & mouse not working after Windows 10 update

 Using Logitech keyboard& mouse combo on my PC as its working fine previously.
-Recently upgrade my Windows 10 to October 2018 Update v1809 but After 100% upgrade system rebooted and got to login screen – would not accept any mouse or keyboard input (both are USB).
+Recently upgrade to Windows 10 Update but After 100% upgrade system rebooted and got to login screen – would not accept any mouse or keyboard input (both are USB).
 Reboot and at BIOS level the mouse & keyboard work fine but As soon as I boot up OS they don’t work

-keyboard & mouse stop working after a certain period
+keyboard & mouse stops working after a certain period

 Sometimes simply restarting the computer or disconnecting and reconnecting the keyboard mouse help to resolve the issue.

-Also, try the keyboard and mouse on Different USB port, And try to connect the keyboard and mouse on a different device to check and make sure the physical devices working fine.
+Also, try the keyboard and mouse on Different USB ports, And try to connect the keyboard and mouse on a different device to check and make sure the physical devices working fine.

-If the problem causing after recent windows upgrade, And keyboard mouse only stucks while loading the login screen (BIOS and boot screen keyboard mouse working) that cause safe mode boot is very helpful.
+If the problem causing after a recent Windows upgrade, And the keyboard mouse only stucks while loading the login screen (BIOS and boot screen keyboard mouse working) that causes safe mode boot is very helpful.

-Note: If keyboard not working and mouse working that cause you can enable on-screen keyboard from Start menu -> Windows ease & access -> on-screen keyboard.
+Note: If the keyboard not working and the mouse working cause you can enable the on-screen keyboard from the Start menu -> Windows ease & access -> on-screen keyboard.